mondeja/strip-gh-theme-links/README.md

             CONTRIBUTING.md
 ```

-> :warning: It is recomended to run the [CLI](#cli) to check that your
+> :warning: It is recomended to run the [CLI](#cli) with
+> `strip-gh-theme-links --diff file.md` to check that your files are
-> files are correctly stripped before configure this action in your release
+> correctly stripped before configure this action in your release
 > pipeline.
 >
 > If you experiments errors, please [report them][new-issue].